Starting in the fall of 2022, the Division’s artist-in-residence program will move to a full academic year structure.

 As part of the proposal submission process, you will be asked to submit detailed information about the proposed residency including the following information.
 Full details available in the Proposal Submission Requirements document.

 - Proposal Narrative including artist biography, availability, relevant experience, and work samples; expected benefits to students, university, and local community; descriptions of course and public events including programming with The Studio Creative Arts Community, Office of Multicultural Arts Initiatives' First Wave Scholars, and/or Undergraduate Research Scholars; contribution to increasing diversity of UW–Madison's teaching staff, course content, and outreach; and guest artist biographies

 - Detailed Budget outlining the proposed residency elements and associated costs

 - Letters of Support from the sponsoring (host) department and co-sponsoring departments/ units

 Successful interdisciplinary residencies require engagement and excitement from a variety of departments and their faculty, staff, and students.
 Significant planning and relationship building occur before the residency proposal is submitted for Academic Affairs Committee review.

-Division staff is available for consultation, including providing examples of prior successful residency applications, and reading and offering feedback on drafts of the proposal.
-Contact Heather Owens, Interdisciplinary Arts Programs Manager at email@example.com and cc: firstname.lastname@example.org.
+Division staff is available for consultation and offering feedback on proposal drafts.
+Contact Heather Owens, Interdisciplinary Arts Programs Manager at firstname.lastname@example.org and cc: email@example.com.